 (a) Within the United States.

-Within the United States or within a territory or insular possession subject to the jurisdiction of the United States, depositions must be taken before an officer authorized to administer oaths by the laws of the United States or of the place where the examination is held, or before a person appointed by the court in which the action is pending.
-A person so appointed has power to administer oaths and take testimony.
-Upon proof that the notice to take a deposition outside the State of Nevada has been given as provided in these rules, the clerk must issue a commission or a letter of request (whether or not captioned a letter rogatory) in the form prescribed by the jurisdiction in which the deposition is to be taken, such form to be presented by the party seeking the deposition.
-Any error in the form or in the commission or letters is waived unless objection thereto be filed and served on or before the time fixed in the notice.
-The term "officer" as used in Rules 30, 31, and 32 includes a person appointed by the court or designated by the parties under Rule 29.
+(1) In General.
+Within the United States or a territory or insular possession subject to United States jurisdiction, a deposition must be taken before:

+- (A) an officer authorized to administer oaths either by federal law or by the law in the place of examination; or - (B) a person appointed by the court where the action is pending to administer oaths and take testimony. - (2) Definition of "Officer."
+The term "officer" in Rules 30, 31, and 32 includes a person appointed by the court under this rule or designated by the parties under Rule 29(a).

+(b) In a Foreign Country.

-(b) In Foreign Countries.
-Depositions may be taken in a foreign country (1) pursuant to any applicable treaty or convention; or (2) pursuant to a letter of request (whether or not captioned a letter rogatory); or (3) on notice before a person authorized to administer oaths in the place where the examination is held, either by the law thereof or by the law of the United States; or (4) before a person commissioned by the court, and a person so commissioned shall have the power by virtue of the commission to administer any necessary oath and take testimony.
-A commission or a letter of request shall be issued on application and notice and on terms that are just and appropriate.
-It is not requisite to the issuance of a commission or a letter of request that the taking of the deposition in any other manner is impracticable or inconvenient; and both a commission and a letter of request may be issued in proper cases.
-A notice or commission may designate the person before whom the deposition is to be taken either by name or descriptive title.
-A letter of request may be addressed "To the Appropriate Authority in {here name the country."
-When a letter of request or any other device is used pursuant to any applicable treaty or convention, it shall be captioned in the form prescribed by that treaty or convention.
-Evidence obtained in response to a letter of request need not be excluded merely for the reason that it is not a verbatim transcript because the testimony was not taken under oath, or because of any similar departure from the requirements for depositions taken within the United States under these rules.
+- (1) In General.
+A deposition may be taken in a foreign country: - (A) under an applicable treaty or convention; - (B) under a letter of request, whether or not captioned a "letter rogatory": - (C) on notice, before a person authorized to administer oaths either by federal law or by the law in the place of examination; or - (D) before a person commissioned by the court to administer any necessary oath and take testimony. - (2) Issuing a Letter of Request or a Commission.
+A letter of request, a commission, or both may be issued: - (A) on appropriate terms after an application and notice of it; and - (B) without a showing that taking the deposition in another manner is impracticable or inconvenient. - (3) Form of a Request, Notice, or Commission.
+When a letter of request or any other device is used according to a treaty or convention, it must be captioned in the form prescribed by that treaty or convention.
+A letter of request may be addressed "To the Appropriate Authority in [name of

-(c) Disqualification for Interest.
-A deposition must not be taken before a person who is a relative or employee or attorney or counsel of any of the parties, or is a relative or employee of such attorney or counsel, or is financially interested in the action.
+- country]."
+A deposition notice or a commission must designate by name or descriptive title the person before whom the deposition is to be taken. - (4) Letter of Request-Admitting Evidence.
+Evidence obtained in response to a letter of request need not be excluded merely because it is not a verbatim transcript, because the testimony was not taken under oath, or because of any similar departure from the requirements for depositions taken within Nevada. - (c) Disqualification.
+A deposition must not be taken before a person who is any party's relative, employee, or attorney; who is related to or employed by any party's attorney; or who is financially interested in the action.